homeaidepi/Open-Source/chair/README.md

 Objections: Some detail may be erroneous or not be beneficial to the document that needs clarification or removal from the document

+Passage: Passsed a vote by a majority or super majority

 Motion: To introduce a new piece of business or propose a decision or action, a motion must be made by a group member ("I move that......")
 A second motion must then also be made (raise your hand and say, "I second it.")
 After limited discussion the group then votes on the motion.
 A